Skip to content

 May 26, 2005, environmentalists challenged the U.S. Forest Service’s plan in court to cut trees and burn ground clutter near a pristine trout stream in the southernmost part of the Daniel Boone National Forest.
 The government wanted to cut 1,619 trees, build 6.9 miles of road, burn 7,560 acres, and spray 1,000 acres with herbicide.

-May 26, 2021, President Biden, after receiving pressure from different sides, asked the U.S. Intelligence Agency to look into the possibility that the coronavirus came from a China lab.
+May 26, 2021, President J. Biden, after receiving pressure from different sides, asked the U.S. Intelligence Agency to look into the possibility that the coronavirus came from a China lab.